pac4j/pac4j/documentation/blog/more_openid_federation_with_pac4j_and_connect2id.md

  iss=http://127.0.0.1:8080/c2id, groups=[admin, audit], expiration=1775214522541, exp=Fri Apr 03 13:08:42 CEST 2026,
 ```

-The logs are straightforward on the pac4j side as well: we see the sucessful authentication, the token and the userprofile calls.
+The logs are straightforward on the pac4j side as well: we see the successful authentication, the token and the userprofile calls.

 ## c) After the login process